 P-100 Pillar/Votive/Tart blend This is a pillar/votive blend soy wax and is great for pillars, votives and tarts/melts. *I have used this wax and it works very well and cools to a nice smooth finish and has good hot throw

-100% Midwest Soy This is the wax I have used for my containers since I started several years ago.
+100% Midwest Soy This is an excellent soy wax for candle making that I have used for my containers since I started several years ago.
 Excellent jar adhesion and hot and cold throw.
 It is 100% soy wax, nothing added or blended.
 Since it is 100% soy, it can have more issues with frosting.
 I’ve found I have a lot less trouble during the warmer months so room temperature plays a big part if you are doing everything else correctly.

 Millenium Blend – A container wax that is a blend of soy and other natural ingredients (no paraffin) to resist frosting or bloom.
 Long burning, good jar adhesion and color retention.
 This blend does give a nice smooth appearance and has a smoother appearance than some other soy waxes after it burns as well.
 It is a nice wax, but can have a little more trouble with “wet spots” (pulling away from the jar in some spots).

 Golden Brands 416– A tart/votive soy wax that contains no additives and is natural and kosher.